Pharmacists Language Proficiency Requirements – Canada

 Other evidence approved by a provincial regulator (limited cases)

-Accepted English Language Tests (Most Provinces)
+Accepted English Language Tests (Province-by-province):

 Accepted French Language Tests